RuichaoTang/AppointmentManageHub/README.md

 ## Author
 Ruichao Tang

+## Brief Description
+A simple web app that allows users to manage personal appointments.
+Visitors can book appointments with registered users.
+And the registered user have the access to the page that tracks confirmed and unconfirmed appointments.

+## Project Objective
+The goal of this project is to develop a simple and efficient web application for managing personal appointments.
+The platform enables visitors to book appointments with registered users, who can then track both confirmed and unconfirmed bookings through a dedicated dashboard.
+The system ensures secure authentication using JWT and leverages a modern tech stack, including Node.js, Express, and MongoDB, to provide a seamless user experience.

 ## Deployment
 - https://appointmentmanagehub.onrender.com

 ## Class Link
 - https://johnguerra.co/classes/webDevelopment_spring_2025/

-## Brief Description
-A simple web app that allows users to manage personal appointments.
-Visitors can book appointments with registered users.
-And the registered user have the access to the page that tracks confirmed and unconfirmed appointments.

 ## Design File
 - https://github.com/RuichaoTang/AppointmentManageHub/blob/cc52b54624c12798d4ee3292f1e8435383a5444a/Sources/Appointment%20Manage%20Hub%20Design%20Doc.pdf